China signals strong support for decaying North Korea economy

 BEIJING China on Tuesday promised to help major firms invest in impoverished neighbour North Korea, signalling strong support for the North's untried young leader just as he is believed to be planning reforms to his country's broken economy.

-Vice Commerce Minister Chen Jian, writing in Communist Party mouthpiece the People's Daily, said priority would be given to two economic zones China and North Korea set up just over a year ago and which would represent a rare major foray by isolated Pyongyang into international commerce.
+Vice Commerce Minister Chen Jian, in an article in the People's Daily, said priority would be given to two economic zones China and North Korea set up just over a year ago and which would represent a rare major foray by isolated Pyongyang into international commerce.

 The comments coincide with this week's trip to China by Jang Song-thaek, the powerful uncle of young dictator Kim Jong-un and seen as likely to be a driving force for reforms.